 I earned my PhD in Finance at the Scheller College of Business in the Georgia Institute of Technology.
 My research primarily focused on the relative value and pricing of municipal bonds due to credit risk events.

-I currently work as a quantitative analyst in risk management at Western Alliance Bank in Phoenix, AZ.
+I currently work as a senior quantitative analyst in risk management at Western Alliance Bank in Phoenix, AZ.
+During my PhD, I ran three half marathons in Atlanta with a personal best of 2 hour, 15 mins.

-Before joining the PhD program, I received a Bachelor's in Technology (civil engineering) from the Indian Institute of Technology Roorkee and pursued my MBA at XLRI Jamshedpur.
-After my MBA, I worked across investment banking and currency derivatives in Mumbai, India.
+Before joining the PhD program, I received a Bachelor's in Technology (civil engineering) from the Indian Institute of Technology Roorkee and pursued my MBA in Finance at XLRI Jamshedpur.
+Thereafter, I worked across investment banking and currency derivatives in Mumbai, India.

 You may reach me via email at baridhi.gatech@outlook.com.

-My research focuses on asking questions that view local communities as potential stakeholders to firms.
+My research primarily focuses on event studies in the municipal bonds market.
 In my sole-authored paper, I examine how the fiduciary duty of municipal advisors affects municipal issuers' offering yields.
 A co-authored paper examines how do corporate subsidies affect local governments' borrowing costs in the United States?
 My third paper dmeonstrates the consequences of large firm bankruptcies on local communities and their municipal bonds.
 And finally, do managers really walk their talk on environmental and social topics?

 Published in the Review of Finance